-- 3.1 A constable may search a person under section 289(3)16 or 303C(6)17 of POCA if the constable has reasonable grounds for suspecting that the person is carrying seizable cash or a seizable listed asset.
-The power allows a constable, so far as they think it necessary or expedient for the purpose of finding such cash or listed asset, to require the person: - to permit a search of any article the person has with them; or - to permit a search of their person. - 3.2 The constable may detain the person18, but only for as long as is necessary to carry out the search (unless the person is arrested or detained under another power).
-Every reasonable effort should be made to minimise disruption to the person being searched and to respect their dignity. - 3.3 The search power under section 289(3)(b) or 303C(6)(b) does not extend to requiring a person to undergo an intimate search or a strip search19.
+- 3.1 A constable may search a person under section 289(3), 303C(6) or 303Z21(7) of POCA if the constable has reasonable grounds for suspecting that the person is carrying seizable cash, a seizable listed asset or a cryptoasset-related item.
+The power allows a constable, so far as they think it necessary or expedient for the purpose of finding such cash or listed asset or cryptoasset-related item, to require the person: - to permit a search of any article the person has with them; or - to permit a search of their person. - 3.2 The constable may detain the person, but only for as long as is necessary to carry out the search (unless the person is arrested or detained under another power).
+Every reasonable effort should be made to minimise disruption to the person being searched and to respect their dignity. - 3.3 The search power under section 289(3)(b), 303C(6)(b) or 303Z21(7) does not extend to requiring a person to undergo an intimate search or a strip search within the meaning of section 164 of the Customs and Excise Management Act 1979, and defined as:

 An intimate search is one involving a physical, and not just a visual, examination of a person's body orifices.
-A strip search is any search which is not an intimate search but which involves the removal of an article of clothing that is being worn (wholly or partly) on the trunk, and is being so worn either next to the skin or next to an article of underwear.
+A strip search is any search which is not an intimate search, but which involves the removal of an article of clothing that is being worn (wholly or partly) on the trunk and is being so worn either next to the skin or next to an article of underwear.